Attractions and Activities in Lombok

 Sukarara is 5 km to the west of Praya, heading south towards Kuta.
 This is a weaving village where quality ikat and traditional cloth is displayed and sold.
 Weavers work outside many of the shops, using antiquated “backstrap looms”to painstakingly produce works of art.
 Some of the larger pieces can take several months to weave, and collectors from around the world visit this village to purchase the blankets, sarongs and cloth produced here.

-Banyumulek, easily reached on the road south to Lembar Harbour, is an important centre for pottery on Lombok.
+Banyumulek, easily reached on the road south to Lembar Harbour, is an important center for pottery on Lombok.
 The small Village is packed with shops selling pottery produced in the area, as well as from the other main pottery-making Villages such as Penujak and Masbagik.
 Lombok pottery, with its distinctive terracotta styles, has become famous internationally and is exported throughout the world.

 Lombok Guide Magazine